tymyrddin/purple/source/docs/foundations/montessori/culture.md

 actually find.
 Show-and-tell of new skills, interesting findings, or projects that worked.
 Mentorship that pairs less and more experienced people for sustained transfer rather than a single introduction.
-And external sharing, through [blog posts](https://broomstick.tymyrddin.dev), talks, or [open-source contributions](https://github.com/tymyrddin/), which builds reputation while forcing the kind of clarity that tends to arrive only when something has to be explained to strangers.
+And external sharing, through [blog posts](https://broomstick.tymyrddin.dev), talks, or [open-source contributions](https://github.com/tymyrddin/), which builds reputation while forcing a clarity that tends to arrive only when something has to be explained to strangers.

 ## Recognition and rewards